What causes changes in ice sheet flow?

 How and why do ice sheets collapse?

 There is evidence that ice sheets and glaciers can become unstable under the right conditions, leading to their irreversible and rapid decline.
 We are examining which climatic and geological conditions may lead to these instabilities and how fast ice sheets melt when they become unstable.
-To do so, we have explored the role of changing friction at the bottom of ice sheets (Robel et al. 2016) and the multiple time scales and mechanisms of marine ice sheet collapse (Robel et al. 2018).
-We are currently exploring the role of ice sheet instabilities in generating uncertainty in projections of future sea level rise and the potential role of ice sheet geometry in causing the most rapid sea level rise in recent Earth history.
+One recent avenue of research has shown the potential role of ice sheet geometry in causing the most rapid periods of sea level rise in recent Earth history (Robel & Tsai 2018).
+We have also explored the role of changing friction at the bottom of ice sheets (Robel et al. 2016) and the multiple time scales and mechanisms of marine ice sheet collapse (Robel et al. 2018).
+We are currently exploring the role of ice sheet instabilities in generating fat-tailed uncertainty in projections of future sea level rise (stay tuned!).